 Whatever format you select, nursing graduate programs are often available at regionally or nationally accredited universities.
 Beyond that, there are two major organizations that offer accreditation–the National League for Nursing Accrediting Commission (NLNAC) and the Commission on Collegiate Nursing Education (CCNE), which is affiliated with the American Association of Colleges of Nursing (AACN).

 What does it mean to be an accredited nursing program?
 A nursing graduate program or school of nursing that is accredited has proved that their curriculum meets certain standards set by the accrediting body.
 These agencies also make sure there are support systems in place that could help students achieve their goals.
 Things such as financial aid, library services, transfer credit and so on.

-Top 9 Graduate Nursing Programs in Arkansas
+Schools with Graduate Nursing Programs in Arkansas

 Purdue University Global

 University of Arkansas for Medical Sciences